Why You Need to Visit the Amazing Isle of Iona Scotland

 In 825 it was burned and the monks relocated.

-It was in 1200 that the Benedictine monks came here and new structures were built.
+It was around 1200 that the Benedictine monks came here and new structures were built.

 The MacDonalds who were the lords of the isles expanded the abbey church in the 1400’s.